tcallister/stochastic-birefringence/docs/source/getting-started.rst

 ---------------------------------------------

 Datafiles containing the output of our inference codes are hosted on Zenodo.
-All data needed to regenerate figures and/or rerun our analyses can be found at https://doi.org/10.5281/zenodo.10384998.
+Data needed to regenerate figures and/or rerun our analyses can be found at https://doi.org/10.5281/zenodo.10384998.
 To download this input/output data locally, you can do the following:

 .. code-block:: bash